Blind date

-A blind date is a social engagement between two people who have not met, usually arranged by a mutual acquaintance.
+A blind date is a romantic meeting between two people who have never met before.

+Both parties arrange a date with little to no information about each other, hoping for the possibility of making a lasting impression.
+Typically, a family member or a friend is responsible for arranging this meet-up, and the date is always unexpected.

+While its origin is unknown, it has been said that they were popularized in the early 20th century in the United States or in the early matchmaking efforts in Jewish communities in Eastern Europe in the 19th century.

+Etymology

+The term "blind date" derives from its constituent words, "blind" (i.e., something done without knowledge of certain facts) and "date" (i.e., a social engagement between two persons that often has a romantic character).
+Coined in the United States during the 1920s, it originally referred to the activity itself (1921), then later to the participants (1925).

 Structure

 A blind date is arranged by a mutual acquaintance of both participants.
 The two people who take part in the blind date may have never met or seen each other, hence the phrase "blind date".
 Therefore, it is the responsibility of the acquaintance who arranges the date to ensure that they are a good match.

 Sometimes one person is more interested than the other, which may make it more difficult on the person arranging the date to judge whether the date will be successful.

 The date is usually two hours or less, as it is just a first date and is really meant to introduce the two people more than it is meant to create a relationship.

 Furthermore, due to the unfamiliarity of the two people, the date is shorter than most because they are in the beginning stages of a relationship.

 The date is also very adventurous in the way that neither party knows what to expect and whether or not they will hit it off.
 The location of the date is also affected by the spontaneity in that it is often a neutral and public place so that both parties feel comfortable.